soxprox/form-validation/README.md

 # form-validation

-This library provides an easy way to validate your javascript applications.
+This library provides an easy way to validate your javascript applications data.
+There is also the option to automatically update forms with generated error messages.

 ## Installation